Zoegp/zoegp.github.io/leafbyte-faqs.md

 Apple (not us) does gather some info about all apps in the App Store, such as usage info (e.g. how often is the app downloaded, does it get used) and crash reports (e.g. how many times did the app crash, what line of code did it crash on).
 We will likely be checking the crash reports to ensure LeafByte is not buggy and to fix bugs if they do occur.
 Note that these crash reports just tell us the line in our code; they don't tell us what you were doing or what data was involved.

 ##### Who made this?
 LeafByte was made by Zoe Getman-Pickering and Adam Campbell.
 Zoe is a PhD candidate in Cornell's Department of Entomology.
 Adam is a software engineer at Palantir.
 Nick Aflitto, Ari Grele, George Stack, Todd Ugine, Julie Davis, Heather Grab, Jose Rangel, Sheyla Finkner, Sheyla Lugay Fiona MacNeil, and Abby Davis all worked on testing the app and contributed ideas for features and improvements.
+Eric Raboin helped with the projective geometry equations.
 Nick Aflitto and Julia Miller took photos for the website and tutorial respectively.